Current as of October 2014 | Download print version (in PDF)

 - Cost of accounting and administration;

 - Expenses towards running and maintenance of vehicles (unless used for program-related activities);

 - Costs of writing and filing reports;

 - Rent and repairs to premises.

-The following salaries are not considered to be of administrative in nature:
+The following expenditures are not considered to be administrative in nature:

 - Salaries of personnel engaged in training or for collection or analysis of field data of an association primarily engaged in research or training; and

 - Expenses related to activities, such as salaries to doctors of hospital, salaries to school teachers, etc.

 Not-for-profit organizations involved in relief work and in the distribution of relief supplies to the needy are 100% exempt from customs duties on the import of items such as food, medicine, clothing and blankets.
 Moreover, other exemptions may be available, such as an exemption from customs duties for scientific and technical equipment and components intended for research institutes.
 Donors should investigate whether an exemption from customs duty is available before shipping articles to not-for-profit entities in India.